cghayes99/Get-My-App-To-Heroku/README.md

 Create a new repo your application.
 Later you will hook this repo to your Heroku app.
 Have all the files and folders at the base or root folder.

+Follow this layout for your files and folders.
+This is key for a successfull deployment.

 ```
 new-git-repo-name
 ├── app.py